Anishpras/ds-algo-javascript/README.md

-# DS - Algo Using JavaScript
+# DS - Algo Using JavaScrip